markr05/numpy-nn/README.md

 # MNIST Dataset Setup

-To run this project successfully, you need to download the MNIST dataset and place the following files in the `number-set` folder:
+To run this project successfully, you need to unzip mnist_set.zip and place the following files in the `number-set` folder:

 - `mnist_train.csv`
 - `mnist_test.csv`